vlad-ignatov/react-numeric-input/README.md

 **parse**    |`function`|parseFloat
 **format**   |`function`|null

 Any other option is passed directly the input created by the component.
 Just don't forget to camelCase the attributes.
 For example `readonly` must be `readOnly`.
+See examples/index.html for examples.

+## Styling
+This component comes with styles written in LESS and precompiled to CSS in `src/style`.
+It's up to you to decide how to use them but here are a few options:
+* Copy `src/style/NumericInput.css` code to your css
+* Setup less preprocessing from `src/style/NumericInput.less` to wherever you need.
+* Use modern tool like webpack and then just do `require('node_modules/react-numeric-input/src/style/NumericInput.less');`.
+  See `examples/examples.jsx` for example.

+## License
+MIT